msevon/activity-countdown/README.md

 # Activity Countdown

-A minimal mobile app made with Dart + Flutter for tracking daily activity time limits with persistent notifications and beautiful dark UI.
+A minimal mobile app made with Dart + Flutter for tracking daily activity time limits with persistent notifications and dark UI.

 ## Screenshots